 Dairy Facilities

-The Dairy Division inspects dairy farms, dairy plants, bulk milk haulers, and transport tankers.
-This is measured against the frequency and standards of the Pasteurized Milk Ordinance (2019 PDF).
+As part of the NMDA Agricultural Production Services Division, the Dairy Bureau inspects dairy farms, dairy plants, bulk milk haulers and transport tankers.
+Inspections are measured against the frequency and standards of the Pasteurized Milk Ordinance.
 This model ordinance is written and maintained by the National Conference of Interstate Milk Shipments and is overseen by the Food and Drug Administration Milk Safety Team.

 Samples

-The Dairy Division collects samples of raw milk and pasteurized products from each dairy farm and dairy processing plant.
-This is once a month.
-These are analyzed for Standard Plate Count, Somatic Cell Count, Freezing Point, Beta Lactams, Residual Phosphatase, and Total Coliforms.
+The NMDA Dairy Bureau collects samples of raw milk and pasteurized products from each dairy farm and dairy processing plant on a monthly basis.
+These products are analyzed for standard plate count, somatic cell count, freezing point, beta-lactams, residual phosphatase and total coliforms.

 Water